 The Club is a Company limited by guarantee and domiciled in Australia.
 Accordingly, the liability of the members of the Company is limited.
 As stated in clause 7 of the Club's Memorandum of Association, each member of the Club undertakes to contribute to the assets of the Club in the event of it being wound up while they are a member or within one year afterwards for payment of the debts and liabilities of the Club contracted before they cease to be a member and of the costs, charges and expenses of winding up the Club and for the adjustment of the rights of the contributories amongst themselves such amount as may be required not exceeding two dollars (\$2).
-At 31 October 2022 the number of members was 71,943 (2021: 70,293).
+At 31 October 2023 the number of members was 82,155 (2022: 71,943).

-Signed in accordance with a resolution of Directors on this 28th day of November 2022 of Jays
+Signed in accordance with a resolution of Directors on this 28th day of November 2023